-We show the results in Fig. 6.
+We show the results in Figure 6.
 In the 7-point Likert scale, 1 is the lowest negative score (strongly disagree), 4 is neutral score (neither agree nor disagree) and 7 is the highest score (strongly agree).
 We actually compared two versions of the system but our goal was also to assess the overall performance of the system for speed and habitability categories, because both versions of the system do not have any difference in terms of features which are assessed by speed and habitability measures.
 To be consistent, we compared habitability and speed measures, as we did for other subjective measures.
-The results for habitability and speed correlate our viewpoint, because the mean values are very close, as showed in Fig. 6.